“Bjarke Mogensen is an astonishment on record. Once heard, never forgotten.”

 A series of his critically acclaimed recordings and arrangements can be found on the british label Orchid Classics as well as the national Danish cd-label Dacapo-Records.

-Bjarke plays the Pigini Mythos Accordion No.5 and is one of very few accordionists in the world who plays the quarter tonal accordion.
-An instrument which was custom made in Italy.
+Bjarke plays the Pigini Mythos Accordion No.5 and is one of very few accordionists in the world who plays the quarter tonal accordion, an instrument which was custom made in Italy.
+Bjarke Mogensen studied at the Royal Danish Academy of Music and today he teaches accordion and chamber music at the same place.

-Future engagements include the premiere of brand new accordion concertos by composer Sunleif Rasmussen and Poul Ruders performed with the National Danish Symphony Orchestra.
+Future engagements include the world premiere of new accordion concertos by Faroese composer Sunleif Rasmussen and Poul Ruders performed a.o. with the National Danish Symphony Orchestra and the Canada-based Victoria Symphony.